MERKYRIE/Research/README.md

 To convert all the parameters to the global variables.

+## Replace std::shared_ptr usages with std::unique_ptr ones for memory upgrade

+## Remove checking of ground pointer validity for performance upgrade

+## Separate ground structures and entity ones for performance upgrade

+## Move ground and entity image here for memory upgrade

+## Move ground and entity image loading for permormance upgrade

 # Analysis

 ## Remove function parameters in calls to tilemap's partitions for performance upgrade